sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupoobehidewirelesssetupinoobe.md

 # HideWirelessSetupInOOBE

-`HideWirelessSetupInOOBE` specifies whether to hide the **Join Wireless Network** screen that appears during Windows® Welcome.
+`HideWirelessSetupInOOBE` specifies whether to hide the **Join Wireless Network** screen that appears during Windows Welcome.

 During Windows Welcome, the **Join Wireless Network** screen prompts the end user to connect to a wireless network when all of the following conditions are met: